adenger/subpred4/project.md

         - More sophisticated feature generation algorithms: Other PSSM encodings, protein embeddings, etc.
 - Complicated setup
     - Provide pre-trained model that is easily applicable
-    - Or snakemake pipeline, python package, webserver
+    - Or snakemake pipeline, python package, webserver, or container

 ## Dataset improvements